 In dealing with the problem of noisy labels, the data sampling methods down-weight the sampling probability or losses of mislabeled samples to alleviate the impact of those noisy data on model training.
-During the training, this family of methods can cover all samples in the training dataset without breaking the distribution of the dataset, but they still inevitably accumulate errors from mislabeled samples.
-Therefore, they work well on moderately noisy data, but fail to handle heavily noisy data.
-As shown in Table~\ref{ac_noisy}, data sampling method \cite{zhang2021dualgraph}, for example, performs well on the CIFAR-10 dataset with 20\% and 50\% symmetric noise, but the test accuracy drops significantly to 77.2\% on the CIFAR-10 dataset with 80\% high noise.
-Compared with the data sampling, subset selection methods overcome the noisy labels problem by ignoring all unclean samples that contain many mislabeled instances.
-Although, this family of methods lost some information about the training dataset, it turns out that training on the clean samples yields a much better performance than correcting the whole sample on heavily noisy data \cite{han2018co}.
-Also as shown in Table~\ref{ac_noisy}, subset selection method \cite{wu2021ngc} not only performs well on the CIFAR-10 dataset that contains 20\% and 40\% symmetric noise, but also still achieves more than 90\% good performance on the CIFAR-10 dataset with 80\% symmetric noise.
-Therefore for heavy noise, the subset selection method is a more promising approach.
+During the training, this family of methods can cover all samples in the training dataset without breaking the distribution of the dataset, but still inevitably accumulate errors from mislabeled samples.
+Therefore, they work well on moderately noisy data but fail to handle heavily noisy data.
+As shown in Table~\ref{ac_noisy}, the data sampling method \cite{zhang2021dualgraph}, for example, performs well on the CIFAR-10 dataset with 20\% and 50\% symmetric noise, but the test accuracy drops significantly to 77.2\% on the CIFAR-10 dataset with 80\% high noise.
+Compared with data sampling, subset selection methods overcome the problem of noisy labels by ignoring all unclean samples that contain many mislabeled instances.
+Although this family of methods lost some information about the training dataset, it turns out that training on the clean samples yields much better performance than correcting the whole sample on heavily noisy data \cite{han2018co}.
+Also, as shown in Table~\ref{ac_noisy}, the subset selection method \cite{wu2021ngc} not only performs well on the CIFAR-10 dataset that contains 20\% and 40\% symmetric noise but also still achieves more than 90\% good performance on the CIFAR-10 dataset with 80\% symmetric noise.
+Therefore, the subset selection method is a more promising approach for heavy noise.